ArshaShiri/DevOpsBootcampHelmDemo/README.md

 For each of the 3 pods a physical storage was created due to the vlaues that we provided in the yaml file.

+## Deploy MongoExpress

+Since there would be one pod and 1 service, the configuration file is manually created.